Akash-Peace/REACT-CHART-GENERATIVE-AI/README.md

 * Deployed the backend project on vercel.
 * Synced vercel directly with the git repository.
-* Configured vercel deployment rules to target the backend folder within the monorepo.
+* Configured vercel deployment rules through the vercel dashboard to target the backend folder within the monorepo.
 * Established deployment rules such that updates to the backend folder trigger vercel deployments, while github actions remain inactive.

 ## Advancements in Multimedia Processing